Our service now covers areas all across Canada

 Not only this, but there are many options for the revaluation of materials.
 Wood can be used in the manufacturing of melamine panels.
 Asphalt shingles can be recycled to produce the same material.
 Gypsum is used in agricultural fertilizer production.
 Through recycling initiatives, the impact of big renovation projects on the environment is diminished.

 Deconstruction is a renovation tactic which means the careful dismantling of structures while preserving the materials in the best condition as possible.
-The materials are then recovered and redirected to places which will repurpose them.
+The materials are then recovered and redirected to places that will repurpose them.
 Afterwards, they’ll return to the market in their new form.
 Despite the ecological benefits of deconstruction, many contractors prefer demolition.

-It’s true that deconstruction methods require greater manpower.
+Deconstruction methods indeed require greater manpower.
 As a result, some initially don't consider it profitable.
 Yet, Recyc-Quebec stresses that the “resale of materials” allows for a profit which “compensates the efforts of sorting.”

 Curious about this subject?
 Check out our article Deconstruction: an eco-friendly solution to demolition

 RenoQuotes.com can help you get quotes for your eco-friendly renovation project.
 If you submit your project to us, we’ll put you in contact with top-rated contractors.
 Fill in the form on the homepage (it only takes a few minutes), and you will receive quotes from companies that are specialized in home renovations.

 Toronto - Calgary - Edmonton - Montreal - Ottawa - Vancouver - Halifax - Winnipeg - Windsor

 © 2019 RenoQuotes.com